ocean-tracking-network/glatos/ReadMe.md

 ## glatos: An R package for the Great Lakes Acoustic Telemetry Observation System

 ### Description
 glatos is an R package with functions useful to members of the Great Lakes Acoustic Telemetry Observation System ([http://glatos.glos.us](http://glatos.glos.us)).
-Functions may be generally useful for processing, analysing, simulating, and visualizing acoustic telemetry data, but are not strictly limited to acoustic telemetry applications.
+Functions may be generally useful for processing, analyzing, simulating, and visualizing acoustic telemetry data, but are not strictly limited to acoustic telemetry applications.

 ### Package status
 This package is in early development.
 If you encounter problems or have questions or suggestions, please post a new issue.
 If you have code to contribute, feel free to start a new branch.
 Any questions or comments can be sent to cholbrook@usgs.gov (maintainer).